 Smartsheet – Excellent security and reporting features

-Although not quite as capable as the likes of Teamwork, Trello scores particularly highly for customer support (5/5) thanks to the onboarding, phone, and 24/7 live support available on its Enterprise plan.
-The 4.1/5 score for ease of use, which was the fourth-best score on our tests, was higher than ClickUp's – which some members of our testing group found a little overwhelming.
+It might not have as many features as Teamwork or monday.com, but Trello scores particularly highly for customer support (5/5).
+The provider offers onboarding, phone, and 24/7 live support on its Enterprise plan.
+On the other hand, Trello’s 4.1/5 score for ease of use – the fourth-best score on our tests – is higher than the score ClickUp achieved.
+Several participants in our testing group found ClickUp a little overwhelming, whereas no one had that experience with Trello.

-Trello also achieved a good security score of 4.4/5 thanks to two-factor authentication, Google-based authentication options, single sign-on, and user permissions being available on all plans.
-For comparison, Wrike doesn't offer single sign-on until its Enterprise plan, and Smartsheet only offers 2-factor authentication on its enterprise-focused plan.
+Trello also achieved a good security score of 4.4/5.
+Two-factor authentication, single sign-on, and user permissions features available on all plans.
+Wrike doesn’t offer single sign-on until its Enterprise plan, and Smartsheet only offers 2-factor authentication on its enterprise-focused plan.

 Despite Trello's excellent customer service options, there are better programs out there for managing projects.
 But read on to find out more about Trello's pricing plans, and how we research project management software:

-Fortunately, the Trello pricing system is decidedly basic, so you should be able to pick which one is a good fit for you quite easily.
-Below, we've put Trello's plans into a table for you to compare, and below that, we explain what benefits you get for each of Trello's pricing tiers, and how much you'll need to pay.
-Trello offers four different pricing plans:
+The entire Trello pricing system is easy to understand, so you should be able to find a good fit for your business easily.
+Below, we’ve listed Trello’s plans for you to compare.
+You can read on a full guide to the benefits you get for each of Trello’s pricing tiers, as well as how much you’ll need to pay.
+Trello’s four different plans are:

 - Trello Free – best for just getting started, not as good as ClickUp's free tier.